MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/hyper-v-storage-architecture.md

 In this model, compute and storage scale independently from each other.
 This feature makes hyperconverged storage ideal for scenarios where your storage and compute requirements grow at different rates.
 For example, if you need more RAM or CPU resources to host VMs, you can add extra clusters without also adding more storage.
 If you have VMs that consume a lot of storage but don't consume many CPU resources, you can add another storage cluster without adding more compute resources.

-- Each Compute cluster can contain between one and 64 nodes.
+- Each Compute cluster can contain between 1 and 64 nodes.

-- Each storage cluster can contain between one and 16 nodes.
+- Each storage cluster can contain between 1 and 16 nodes.

 For example, the following diagram shows a simple deployment with one compute cluster and one storage cluster.